FORTH-ICS-INSPIRE/artemis/docs/index.md

 ## General

-ARTEMIS is an open-soure tool, that implements a defense approach against BGP prefix hijacking attacks.
+ARTEMIS is an open-source tool, that implements a defense approach against BGP prefix hijacking attacks.
 It is (a) based on accurate and fast detection operated by the AS itself, by leveraging the pervasiveness of publicly available BGP monitoring services, and it (b) enables flexible and fast mitigation of hijacking events.